ebd622/k8s-into/session_5.md

 But managing all yaml-files can sometimes become a bit complicated.
 We may have many different yaml-files needed to deploy our applications/services to a Kubernetes cluster.
 All these yaml-s makes up our application and its infrastructure.

 It is important to notice here that all the yaml-s are not **reusable**.
 It means that if we want to build another application - we will have to copy/paste all the yaml-s and then change what is needed.
+If we need to deploy more applications we may end up with lots of yaml-s and lots of duplication.

+In over time these yaml-s may become hard to manage.
+And this is where Helm comes in.

 ## Arcitecture